Finite Field Multiple Access: An FFMA System for a Massive MA Communication Scenario

 where $0 \le n < N$ and $1 \le j \le J$.
 If $b_{j-1,n}= (0)_2$, it is able to know the corresponding CFSP signal $r_n$ is $r_n = -J$; otherwise, if $b_{j-1,n}= (1)_2$, then $r_n$ is equal to $r_n = -J+2$.
-Hence, the value set of CFSP ${\bf r}$ is $\Omega_r = \{-J, -J+2\}$, with equiprobability ${\mathcal P}_r = \{0.5, 0.5\}$.
+Hence, the value set of CFSP $r_n$ is $\Omega_r = \{-J, -J+2\}$, with equiprobability ${\mathcal P}_r = \{0.5, 0.5\}$.
 The Euclidean distance between $-J$ and $-J+2$ is the same as that of BPSK modulation.
 Therefore, without channel coding, we can directly utilize BPSK demodulation to detect the CFSP signals.

 Moreover, for the different forms of the generator ${\bf G}_{gc}$, we can further classify the probabilities set into two cases.
-For systematic encoding, we can separately compute the posteriori probabilities of the information symbols and the redundancy symbols, respectively.
-For non-systematic encoding, we can exploit the proposed $\Omega_r$ and ${\mathcal P}_r$, as shown in Fig. \ref{Fig_MapTable}.
+For systematic form, we can separately compute the posteriori probabilities of the information symbols and the redundancy symbols, respectively.
+For non-systematic form, we can exploit the proposed $\Omega_r$ and ${\mathcal P}_r$, as shown in Fig. \ref{Fig_MapTable}.